pauldmccarthy/win-pytreat/advanced_topics/07_threading.md

     # Make the input/output data
     # accessible to the process_chunk
     # function.
 This must be done
-    # *before* the worker pool is created.
+    # *before* the worker pool is
+    # created - even though we are
+    # doing things differently to the
+    # read-only example, we are still
+    # making the data arrays accessible
+    # at the *module* level, so the
+    # memory they are stored in can be
+    # shared with the child processes.
     process_chunk.input_data  = sindata
     process_chunk.output_data = soutdata

-    # number of boxels to be computed
+    # number of voxels to be computed
     # by each worker process.
     nvox = int(data.size / nprocs)